JanuaryLynn/data-pollution/README.md

 - `netlogo experiment/`
   Contains NetLogo experiment models (`.nlogo`) and simulation configuration files.

-- `data of series experiments/`
+- `experiment data/`
   Stores all experiment data, including raw data exported from NetLogo's built-in BehaviorSpace tool and processed Excel files.
 Data is organized by experimental group.

-- `codes of visualizing diagrams/`
-  Python scripts used for data visualization, mainly using `matplotlib` and `pandas`.

-- `visualizing diagrams/`
+- `visual analysis/`
-  Charts and figures generated from the visualization scripts, useful for academic presentation or publication.
+  Diagrams and figures generated from the visualization scripts, useful for academic presentation or publication.
+And python scripts used for data visualization, mainly using `matplotlib` and `pandas`.

 - `README.md`
   This documentation file.